All the world knows about brew master and Massachusetts patriot Samuel Adams. But less celebrated is the life of the other Samuel Adams of Vermont.

-In 1764, Dr. Samuel Adams joined the migration of Newtown, Conn. residents leaving for the greener pastures of Vermont.
-Between 1765 and 1770 roughly 50 people would move from the Newtown area to Arlington, Vermont where they bought land, built a grist mill and began farming.
+In 1764, Dr. Samuel Adams joined the migration of Newtown, Conn., residents leaving for the greener pastures of Vermont.
+Between 1765 and 1770 roughly 50 people would move from the Newtown area to Arlington, Vt.
+There they bought land, built a grist mill along the Battenkill River and began farming.

 To get their new town up and running, the settlers approved taxes for such investments as surveying the land and improving roads.
-The taxes caught some of the absentee property owners by surprise, and one of Adams’ first duties was to travel to a meeting in Boston to explain the new expenses.
+The taxes caught some of the absentee property owners by surprise.
+One of Adams’ first duties was to travel to a meeting in Boston to explain the new expenses.

 Adams was not successful, and the town chose another representative.
 This is the first glimpse we get of Adams’ personality, suggesting he was an argumentative and unlikeable sort.

 In that fractious era, New York and New Hampshire were still fighting over who owned what land in Vermont.
-The Newtown settlers had purchased their land from owners whose rights derived from New Hampshire, and they were developing the town to further the interests of the New Hampshire owners.
+The Newtown settlers had purchased their land from owners whose rights derived from New Hampshire.
+They were developing the town to further the interests of the New Hampshire owners.
 Others insisted New York had granted rights to the land.

 Ethan Allen and his Green Mountain Boys enforced the New Hampshire grants through the 1760s, sending New Yorkers packing.
 All the while, the town was gradually splitting, its members choosing sides between loyalists and revolutionaries.